We are thrilled to announce that another institution of higher learning has embarked on the process of confronting its own complicated past.

 In 1826, the school welcomed its first Native American student, Sally Ridge, who was the daughter of Cherokee leader Major Ridge.
 Jane Ross, the daughter of another Cherokee chief, was also a student at Salem, but she left the school to join her family on the Trail of Tears in 1838.Today, Salem College’s student body ranks among the most racially and ethnically diverse in the state.

-Salem College represents the thirty-fifth school to join Universities Studying Slavery.
+Salem Academy and College represents the thirty-fifth school to join Universities Studying Slavery.
 Please welcome them to the movement.